 Over time these containers can begin to rust, depending upon the climate, and this could cause safety issues when using them.
 Kerosene is a liquid fuel that does not require bulky, pressurized containers.
 Instead, a much greater amount of kerosene can be stored in considerably less space.

-Types of kerosene stoves
+Types of Stoves

 Once you have weighed these differences and have chosen to move forward with purchasing a kerosene stove, there are essentially two types to consider.

-If properly designed, these wicks can last a long time, but with poor design or improper use the lifespan of a wick can be greatly reduced.
+If properly designed, these wicks can last a long time, but with poor design or improper use, the lifespan of a wick can be greatly reduced.
 In addition, some stoves use very specialized wicks that can sometimes be expensive or difficult to replace.